TKShadowBlade/17-Computer-Science-Regex-Tutorial/README.md

 ### Anchors

 The anchors of a regex specify where it begins and where it ends.
 This is done using the ^ character at the start of the expression, and the $ character at the end of it.
+You will also

 ### Quantifiers